- 4-6 salmon fillets (approx 1-1.5 lbs of salmon)

-- 1 Tbl lemon juice
+- 1 tbsp lemon juice

-- 1/2 tsp. salt
+- 1/2 tsp salt

-- 1/8 teaspoon cayenne pepper
+- 1/8 tsp cayenne pepper

-In your mini cake mold, melt butter in microwave or melt over low heat in a sauce pan.
+- In your mini cake mold, melt butter in microwave or melt over low heat in a sauce pan.
 While butter is melting, place egg yolks, lemon juice, salt and cayenne in your Eco Chop with the blade attachment in place.
 Pull several times to combine (about 15-20 pulls).
 Add 1/2 of the melted butter and pull another 15 times.
 Add the other 1/2 of the butter and pull until mixture is thick enough for your likeness.
 The sauce will emulsify and thicken with more pulls.
 It was about 60 pulls total for me to get the desired consistency.

-Serve sauce immediately!
+- Serve sauce immediately!

-*original recipe from Whole 30 cookbook
+- *original recipe from Whole 30 cookbook